mzuhairiy/Plato-Academy/README.md

 # Question 2

 # Question 3
-The answer is in the
+The answer is in the register_test.js file.